Early stages of collective cell invasion: Biomechanics: Active migration forces

-\paragraph{Computational Time Analysis.} Besides the qualitative differences in outcome explained above, the computational cost of the single step and fractional step methods varies significantly.
-We shall compare the results of the fractional step approach in Figs.~\ref{fig4}(d), \ref{fig5}(b) and \ref{fig5}(e) with those of the single step approach in Figs.~\ref{fig4}(c), \ref{fig5}(c) and \ref{fig5}(f).
-Times were measured using a HP Laptop 15s-fq5xxx with processor 12th Gen Intel$^\circledR$ Core\texttrademark\, i7-1255U (12 cores at 1.7 GHz), 16 GB RAM and 64 bit Windows 11 Home OS. \begin{itemize} \item Fig.~\ref{fig4}(d) (fractional time step method) requires approximately 2.5 hours, compared to 45 minutes for Fig.~\ref{fig4}(c) (single time step method). \item Fig.~\ref{fig5}(f) (single time step) is completed in 1 hour, while Fig.~\ref{fig5}(e) (fractional time step) takes 2 hours and 15 minutes. \item For Fig.~\ref{fig5}(c) (single time step), the runtime is 1 hour and 45 minutes, compared to 2 hours and 15 minutes for Fig.~\ref{fig5}(b) (fractional time step). \end{itemize}
+Besides the qualitative differences in outcome explained above, the computational costs of the single step and fractional step methods vary significantly.
+We shall compare the results of the fractional step CPM in Figs.~\ref{fig4}(d), \ref{fig7}(b) and \ref{fig7}(e) with those of the single step CPM in Figs.~\ref{fig4}(c), \ref{fig7}(c) and \ref{fig7}(f).
+Times were measured using a HP Laptop 15s-fq5xxx with processor 12th Gen Intel$^\circledR$ Core\texttrademark\, i7-1255U (12 cores at 1.7 GHz), 16 GB RAM and 64 bit Windows 11 Home OS. \begin{itemize} \item Fig.~\ref{fig4}(d) (fractional step CPM) requires approximately 2.5 hours, compared to 45 minutes for Fig.~\ref{fig4}(c) (single step CPM). \item Fig.~\ref{fig7}(f) (single step CPM) is completed in 1 hour, while Fig.~\ref{fig7}(e) (fractional step CPM) takes 2 hours and 15 minutes. \item For Fig.~\ref{fig7}(c) (single step CPM), the runtime is 1 hour and 45 minutes, compared to 2 hours and 15 minutes for Fig.~\ref{fig7}(b) (fractional step CPM). \end{itemize}

-When migration fails under the single time step approach, Fig.~\ref{fig5}(f), the fractional time step method requires more than double the computational time (over 100\% longer, Fig.~\ref{fig5}(e)).
-However, in cases where migration from the aggregate succeeds under single time step, as in Fig.~\ref{fig5}(c), the additional computational cost for the fractional time step method of Fig.~\ref{fig5}(b) is modest, approximately 30 minutes, representing a 30\% increase ($t_f = 1.3 t_s$, where $t_f$ and $t_s$ denote runtimes for the fractional and single time step methods, respectively).
-With respect to the single time step method, the computational cost of the fractional time step method does not scale linearly with its increased complexity.
-Precisely, the computational calculation is 2 times longer but the computational time is only 1.3 times larger.
-Thus, the computational cost is larger for the fractional step method and there are instances that fractional step captures the escape of individual cells while the single step method does not.
-In conclusion, while the fractional time step method introduces a slight additional computational cost, its robustness in enabling migration under varied adhesion parameters justifies its application in these scenarios.
+When migration does not occur under the single step CPM, Fig.~\ref{fig7}(f), the fractional step CPM requires more than double the computational time (over 100\% longer, Fig.~\ref{fig7}(e)).
+However, in cases where migration from the aggregate succeeds under single time step, as in Fig.~\ref{fig7}(c), the additional computational cost for the fractional time step method of Fig.~\ref{fig7}(b) is modest, approximately 30 minutes, representing a 30\% increase ($t_f = 1.3 t_s$, where $t_f$ and $t_s$ denote runtimes for the fractional and single step CPMs, respectively).
+With respect to the single step CPM, the computational cost of the fractional step CPM does not scale linearly with its increased complexity.
+Although the operation count doubles, the runtime only increases by a factor of 1.3.
+In conclusion, while the fractional step CPM introduces a slight additional computational cost, its robustness in enabling migration under varied adhesion parameters justifies its application in these scenarios.

-\section{3.
-Results}
+\section{Results}

 In this section, we illustrate invasion by single cells from a circular aggregate (tumor) and collective invasion.